Russian

 after.

-THE AWFUL DRUNKARD A
+AWFUL DRUNKARD

 man dies leaving his son to care for his family, soon the son meets the